echopen/PRJ-medtec_kit/electronic/daughter_boards/DB-motor_control/DB-motor_control_v3/readme.md

 ![](images/bottom_view.png)

-Cuts of tracks that must be done are represented by green lines and red lines with red dots represent wires that are used to link some tracks, the hole where they have to be soldering are representing by the red dots.
+Cuts of tracks that must be done are represented by green lines and red lines with red dots represent wires that are used to link some tracks, the hole where they have to be soldered are represented by the red dots.

-Connectors P1 to P7 are represented in light blue and hole where to solder the different components are represented by hard blue dots.
+Connectors P1 to P7 are represented in light blue and the holes the different components have to be soldered are represented by hard blue dots.

-Not that capacitor C2, C4 and C5 are not put/solder on this hand making board.
+Note that capacitor C2, C4 and C5 are not put/soldered on this hand made  board.

 ## Results